 There is no Hektor among the lenses currently produced by Leica.
 It actually predates Summicron, Summilux, Elmar, Elmarit and Noctilux.
 The Hektor 6.3 is an old lens, but despite this, it still gives you sharp images.

 This compact lens is perfect for street photography.
 Its maximum aperture is only f/6.3, making it almost impossible to use in evening or indoor lighting environments.
 Still, it’s capable of producing clear and bright images on the streets during the day.
 The f/6.3 aperture allows for a wide depth of field in street photography.
 In fact, even if you use the Leica Elmarit 28mm lens with f/2.8, you have to shrink the aperture to f/8 when using iso400 film outdoors during the day.

-Landscape photographers typically favor narrower aperture settings such as f/8, f/11, and even f/16 in order to achieve a greater depth of field.
-This allows them to capture a wider range of focus, from the foreground to the background, and produce images with more detail throughout the entire scene.
+Landscape photographers often prefer narrower aperture settings, such as f/11 or even f/16, for greater depth of field.
+It allows them to capture images with a wider focus, from foreground to background, and more detail.

 Production period: 1935-1953 Code: HOOPY(nickel), HOOPYCHROM(chrome) Serial#:250,001-790,000 Total production: ca. 9, 700 Maximum aperture: 1: 6.3 Focal length(nominal): 28mm Angle:76° Minimum distance: 100cm Weight: 110 grams Filter: A36 more infocontact: firstname.lastname@example.org © 2020 Zhao Zhenguo.
 All Rights Reserved.